Youth crime & youth courts in the UK

 Arrest and Police Interview

-Anyone under the aged 17 or under is referred to as being a youth for the purposes of the criminal justice system.
+Concerned about youth crime & youth courts in the UK?
+Anyone under the age 17 or under is referred to as being a youth for the purposes of the criminal justice system.

 If your child is arrested or asked to attend a police station as a volunteer, they have the right to speak to an independent solicitor free of charge.
 We strongly recommend that you insist they receive such legal advice.